earthobservations/wetterdienst/docs/usage/python-api.rst

     from wetterdienst import Settings

-    Settings.tidy = False
+    settings = Settings(tidy=False)
+    print(settings)

-Settings has three layers of which those arguments are sourced:
+Settings has four layers of which those arguments are sourced:
+- Settings arguments e.g. Settings(tidy=True)
-- environmental variables
+- environment variables e.g. WD_SCALAR_TIDY = "0"
-(- a local .env file in the same folder, mainly for testing purposes)
+- local .env file in the same folder (same as above)
-- Python code, which reevaluates those arguments like seen above

-To make sure that non of your environmental variables are used, call to set our default values
+- default arguments set by us

+The arguments are overruled in the above order meaning:
+- Settings argument overrules environmental variable
+- environment variable overrules .env file
+- .env file overrules default argument

+The evaluation of environment variables can be skipped by using `ignore_env`:

 .. ipython:: python
     :okwarning:

     from wetterdienst import Settings
-    Settings.default()
+    Settings.default()  # similar to Settings(ignore_env=True)

 and to set it back to standard